StrickTechnologies/Strick.PlusCon/docs/menu.md

 A menu can have one or more `Options`, and optionally a `Title`, `Subtitle` and `Prompt`.
 The titles show at the top of the menu, above the options.
 The prompt shows beneath the options, and the cursor is located next to the prompt while awaiting user input.

+Horizontal alignment of the `Title` and `Subtitle` can be controlled using the `TitleAlignment` and `SubtitleAlignment` properties, respectively.
+The default for both is `HorizontalAlignment.Center`.

 There are three types of menu options:
 1. **Invokable Options**.
 Either invoke a submenu or an Action (a method that takes no arguments and returns no value).
 Use the `MenuOption` class.